marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 ### Geographic Bounding Box

 If you have this information, this is the most crucial field to fill out.
-Entries in these fields are in are in decimal degrees, which is  *not necessarily* the units of the geospatial file, which is often metres when using projected data.
+Entries in these fields are in are in decimal degrees, which are *not necessarily* the units of the geospatial file.
+For example, projected data often uses metres, which is not suitable for entry here.
 The values to use are the bounds for the extent of the file or data set.

 Obviously, this section can only be filled out if you are using the Earth for your data.
 If you're mapping the geology of Mars, then these fields can't be filled out.
-Well, they can, but it won't necessarily make any sense.
+Well, they can, but it won't necessarily make any sense, because most finding aids that use this data assume that they refer to the Earth.

 ### Notes